zhu-xlab/ML4Earth-Hackathon-2023/README.md

 In a 12-hour timeframe (43,200 seconds), we split the dataset into a training set comprising the first 30,240 seconds (1,008 dynamic process results) and a validation set comprising the remaining 12,960 seconds (432 dynamic process results).
 This division facilitates effective model training and evaluation.

 # Terms of Use
 The data used in this study is sourced from a paper under review at TUM AI4EO.
 For the hackathon, a partial dataset has been made available.
-The comprehensive Pakistan evolving benchmark dataset for flood prediction will be released once the paper is accepted.
-Kindly use it only for the purpose for which it was provided.
+The comprehensive Pakistan evolving benchmark dataset for flood prediction will be released once the paper is accepted. **Kindly use it only for the purpose for which it was provided.
+Other uses (such as public publication) are strictly prohibited without prior notice.**

 # References
 [1] Xu, Q., Shi, Y., Guo J., Ouyang, C., & Zhu, X. X. (2023).
 UCDFormer: Unsupervised Change Detection Using a Transformer-driven Image Translation.
 IEEE Transactions on Geoscience and Remote Sensing.